Research & Publications †

 Leisure Activities: In her spare time, Dr. Evans enjoys bicycling, swimming and drawing.

-General vascular medicine, post-thrombotic (post-phlebitic) syndrome, deep vein thrombosis, peripheral artery disease
+General vascular medicine, post-thrombotic (post-phlebitic) syndrome, deep vein thrombosis, peripheral artery disease, non-invasive testing for vascular disease

 Registered physician in vascular interpretation certification (RPVI) from the American Registry for Diagnostic and Medical Sonographers